 All internships at Magic Theatre offer the possibility of future transition to paid positions.

 Magic Theatre internships are full-season positions.
-Internships for the 2013-14 Season will begin on August 15, 2013 (Design and Production Internship will start on August 12) and end on June 30, 2014.
+Internships for the 2014-15 Season will begin in August 2014 (specific date to be determined) and end on June 30, 2015.
 They are full-time positions that occasionally require substantial weekend and evening time, especially during productions.
 Some flexibility may be possible (to be arranged with the intern’s department head).

 Applicants must be at least 18 years old and must be able to drive; access to a car is a strong plus.
 For all interns, good writing skills and computer competence (word processing and spreadsheets) are required.
 Interns must be able to thrive in a work environment that is characterized by changing priorities and demands.
 IT, internet, and video skills are an asset.

-Interns are paid a small stipend ($100 per month for 10 months).
+Interns receive a small stipend ($100 per month for 10 months).
 When intern assignments permit, there may be opportunities to augment income with evening and weekend front-of-house assignments.
-Magic Theatre cannot arrange housing.
+Housing is not provided nor arranged.

 Specific requirements for individual internships are indicated in the descriptions of those positions.

 This statement should be 500 words or less.
 Please identify the position for which you are applying and tell us how you heard about Magic.
 Then tell us what you think we should know about you that makes you the ideal candidate for this internship.
 Take advantage of this opportunity to reveal information about yourself that may not be represented in your resume or recommendations.

 A resume of education, theatre training and experience, and any related work.
 Please include your email address and permanent contact information.
 Be sure we know where to find you during the summer months.

 Please send us one letter of recommendation.
 It is preferred that this letter be included with your application materials.
 If it is submitted separately, it must still be received by the application deadline.

 Please also send names of and contact information for two personal references.